Our Journey

 SwarmBot 5

-Today our team has successfully deployed autonomous robots to farmers who have used them to commercially farm over 1.3 million acres, operating for 68,000 hours and reducing pesticide inputs by an estimated 780 tons.
+Today, our team has successfully deployed autonomous robots to farmers, who have used them to commercially farm over 5.1 million acres, operating 220,000 hours and reducing pesticide inputs by an estimated 4 million litres.